matomo-org/developer-documentation/docs/mvc-in-piwik.md

 [FrontController](#) looks for the **module** and **action** query parameters and invokes the controller method specified by **action** in the plugin specified by **module**.
 If no **action** is specified, Piwik sends the request to the controller's `index` method.

-The controller method that is called has to do one thing, which is output something (via `echo`).
+The controller method that is called has to do one thing, which is return something that can be `echo`'d.
 As a plugin developer you can do this in any way you'd like, Piwik won't stop you, but the convention used by the rest of Piwik is to create a Piwik [View](#), query APIs to request any needed data and then render the view.
 For example:

     class Controller extends \Piwik\Plugin\Controller
     {